samdenty/Wi-PWN/README.md

 selected devices are unable to connect to their network.
 Other attacks also have been implemented, such as beacon or probe request flooding.

+The [ESP8266](https://en.wikipedia.org/wiki/ESP8266) is a cheap micro controller with built-in Wi-Fi.
+It contains a powerful 160 MHz processor and it can be programmed using [Arduino](https://www.arduino.cc/en/Main/Software).

+You can buy these chips for under $2 from China!

 ### How it works

 The 802.11 Wi-Fi protocol contains a so called [deauthentication frame](https://mrncciew.com/2014/10/11/802-11-mgmt-deauth-disassociation-frames/).
 It is used to disconnect clients safely from a wireless